milojacquet/flat-hypercube/README.md

 ## Piece filters

 Flat hypercube supports passing piece filters from a file via the `--filters` flag.
 Each line of the file should contain one filter.
 A filter consisters of a sequence of terms separated by `+`, where each term consists of the names of some facets, optionally followed by `!` and more facets.
-Each term corresponds to a cuboidal filter that shows pieces that have colors named before the `!` and do not haev colors named after the `!`.
+Each term corresponds to a cuboidal filter that shows pieces that have colors named before the `!` and do not have colors named after the `!`, where the colors are named after their solved side.
 The filter shows all pieces that are shown in at least one term.
 To use the next filter, use <kbd>Shift</kbd>+<kbd>K</kbd>, and to use the previous filter, use <kbd>Shift</kbd>+<kbd>J</kbd>.

 ## Miscellaneous